rebeccathedev/petfeedd/README.md

 Simply `docker pull peckrob/petfeedd-arm32v7` and restart the container.

+#### Multiple Servos

+If you want to drive more than one servo using petfeedd, you have a few options.

+The easiest is to run multiple instances of petfeedd using Docker, each pointed to a different servo.
+I would be sure to offset each servo by a few seconds to be sure you don’t have any voltage drop issues with the Raspberry Pi.

+The other would be to drive the servos using a relay or other control board that allows you to drive multiple servos from a single pin.
+These will usually need a separate power supply as well.

 ### Building from Source

 While the Docker container is the fastest and most foolproof way to get going,